MIT-LCP/physionet-build/GuideForNewDevelopers.md

 python3 -m venv env
 ```

-1.3.6.2 Activate the Virtual Environment
+##### 2.3.6.2 Activate the Virtual Environment

-In the same terminal from  step 1.3.6.1, enter the following command to activate the virtual environment
+In the same terminal from  step [2.3.6.1](#2361-create-a-virtual-environment), enter the following command to activate the virtual environment

 ```sh
 source env/bin/activate
 ```

-### 1.3.7 Install requirements
+#### 2.3.7 Install requirements

-Now that we have the Virtual Environment setup, lets install the python libraries needed for the project.
+Now that we have the Virtual Environment setup, let's install the python libraries needed for the project.

-In the same terminal from step 1.3.6.2, enter the following command to install the requirements
+In the same terminal from step [2.3.6.2](#2362-activate-the-virtual-environment), enter the following command to install the requirements

 ```sh
 pip install -r requirements.txt
 ```

-### 1.3.8 Run the project
+#### 2.3.8 Run the project

-We now have everything setup to run the project locally.
-Lets go ahead and setup the project
+We now have everything set up to run the project locally.
+Let's go ahead and set up the project

-### 1.3.8.1 Open terminal and navigate inside the project directory
+##### 2.3.8.1 Open a terminal and navigate inside the project directory

 ```sh
 cd physionet-build